Social responsibility

 - GRI 3-3

-Implenia sets out its underlying values as a responsible corporation in its Code of Conduct.
+Implenia defines its underlying values as a responsible business in its “How We Work” Code of Conduct.
 These values are: excellence, collaboration, agility, integrity and sustainability.
 The Code governs the way employees relate to each other, but also the way they act towards business partners, authorities and the environment.

-In addition, Implenia introduced a new, independent Code of Conduct for External Business Partners in 2023, which sets out the main principles and concrete conditions for cooperation with its external business partners.
-It centres on working conditions, human rights, fair and respectful treatment of employees, ethical practices, supply chains, environmental protection and responsible procurement.
+In 2023, Implenia introduced an independent Code of Conduct for External Business Partners.
+This defines the most important principles and specific conditions for cooperation with business partners.
+It focuses on working conditions, human rights, fair and respectful treatment of employees, ethical business practices, responsible supply chains, environmental protection and sustainable procurement.
 The Code of Conduct for External Business Partners is an integral part of the agreements concluded between Implenia and its business partners.

 - GRI 2-25